CodeIgniter-TW/CodeIgniter-UserGuide/source/database/forge.rst

 -  auto_increment/true : generates an auto_increment flag on the
    field.
 Note that the field type must be a type that supports this, such as integer.
+-  unique/true : to generate a unique key for the field definition.

 ::